Tanz0rz/haxe-fmod/README.md

 `haxelib run haxefmod todos` lists every remaining marker with its file and line.
 The call compiles away in release builds, and debug builds can even play a placeholder blip at each marker so you hear the gaps while playtesting.
 Details are in [the docs](https://tanz0rz.github.io/haxe-fmod/guides/fmod-manager/#sound-todo-markers).

-## Haxe Tab on the FMOD Docs
+## fmod.com Extension

-The [haxefmod for FMOD docs](https://tanz0rz.github.io/haxe-fmod/guides/extension/) browser extension adds a Haxe tab beside C, C++, C#, and JS on every function of the [FMOD API reference](https://www.fmod.com/docs/2.03/api/welcome.html).
+The [fmod.com extension](https://tanz0rz.github.io/haxe-fmod/guides/extension/) adds a Haxe tab beside C, C++, C#, and JS on every function of the [FMOD API reference](https://www.fmod.com/docs/2.03/api/welcome.html).
 The tab shows the haxefmod method that wraps the function.
 Functions haxefmod does not expose say so and give the reason.
 The [install steps](https://tanz0rz.github.io/haxe-fmod/guides/extension/#install) cover Chrome, Firefox, and the userscript.

 ![The Haxe tab on fmod.com](.github/fmod_extension.png)